Healthy Homes Assessment Maraenui

 Draught Stopping Maraenui

-There is no require to block off gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the house is heated and cools so that they can still be shut and opened, rather than sticking.
-We will inspect all doors and windows in your Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors may be required to allow for movement of the structure as the house heats and cools, so that they are able to be closed and opened instead of than securing.
+We will inspect all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections